 In order to present options for as many job seekers as possible, the picks above represent a broad cross-section of potential teaching jobs.
 We’ve defined "teachers" very broadly, including college instructors and professional/continuing education, along with more traditional online teaching roles for K-12 or ESL instructors.
 Because online teaching often requires slightly different strengths than in-person instruction, we’re hoping this makes it a little less intimidating for teachers who perhaps don’t have the same traditional experience.

 Still, we’ve ensured that most of our recommendations are chosen from the best and most reputable companies in the online teaching space.
-Major companies like Pearson, Kaplan, and K12 are among our picks for their widely recognized names and reputations.
 We’ve also looked at student reviews to ensure that the companies we recommended provide satisfactory service to their students.

 What Is an Online Teacher?